Chevrolet Volt

-The Chevrolet Volt is an electric vehicle car that was manufactured by General Motors, and also marketed in rebadged variants as the Holden Volt in Australia and New Zealand and the Buick Velite 5 in China, and with a different fascia as the Vauxhall Ampera in the United Kingdom and as the Opel Ampera in the remainder of Europe.
+The Chevrolet Volt is a plug-in hybrid electric vehicle car that was manufactured across two generations by General Motors, and also marketed in rebadged variants as the Holden Volt in Australia and New Zealand and the Buick Velite 5 in China, and with a different fascia as the Vauxhall Ampera in the United Kingdom and as the Opel Ampera in the remainder of Europe.
 Volt production ended in February 2019.
 While similar in some ways to hybrid vehicles, the Chevy Volt is an electric car with an onboard gasoline generator.

 Sales of the first-generation Volt began in the United States in mid-December 2010, followed by some European countries and other international markets in 2011.
 Global combined Volt/Ampera-family sales totaled about 177,000 units by the end of October 2018.
 The U.S. was the leading market, with 157,054 Volts delivered through the end of 2019, followed by Canada with 16,653 Volts sold through September 2018.
 Just over 10,000 Opel/Vauxhall Ampera cars had been sold in Europe as of June 2016.
 Until December 2018, the Volt/Ampera family of vehicles was the world's bestselling plug-in hybrid vehicle.
 When it was discontinued, the Chevrolet Volt was still listed as the top-selling plug-in hybrid in the American market.

 The Volt operates as a pure battery electric vehicle until its battery capacity drops to a predetermined threshold from full charge.
 From there, its internal combustion engine powers an electric generator to extend the vehicle's range as needed.
 While running on gasoline at high speeds the engine may be mechanically linked (by a clutch) to the car's gearbox, improving efficiency by 10% to 15%.
 The Volt's regenerative braking also contributes to the on-board electricity generation.
 Under the United States Environmental Protection Agency (EPA) cycle, the 201315 model year Volt all-electric range is 38 mi, with a combined electric mode/gasoline-only rating of 62 mpgus equivalent (MPG equivalent).

 The second-generation Volt's improved battery system and drivetrain increased the all-electric range to 53 mi, its EPA-rated fuel economy in charge-sustaining mode to 42 mpgUS, and the combined city/highway fuel economy in all-electric mode to 106 MPG-e, up from 98 MPG-e.
 Deliveries to retail customers in the U.S. and Canada began in October 2015 as a 2016 model year.

 The Volt won several awards, including the 2009 Green Car Vision Award, 2011 Green Car of the Year, 2011 North American Car of the Year, 2011 World Green Car, 2011 SAE Best engineered car, 2012 European Car of the Year, and 2016 Green Car of the Year.